ApoloniArt/Visual-Aesthetics-Library/Ideogram 4.0/README.md

 ## 🔍 What's Inside

-Every entry in my library is a jpg image + JSON pair:
+Every entry in my library is a .jpg image + Structured JSON .txt file pair:

 - **My library covers a multitude of styles, aesthetics, subjects, objects, people.** — I'll be frank, a big proportion is female imagery.
 There are erotic sections, and a few NSFW to keep the gooners happy.
 But it is NOT intended primarily for naughty stuff, it's all about aesthetics.
 - **The image** — a visual reference only, so you know what the description produces.
 Images are NOT the product, the product is my captioning!
-- **The JSON** — a highly detailed, structured caption describing the exact aesthetic: lighting, color palette, medium, art style, and full compositional breakdown, including all individual elements coordinated within bounding boxes.
+- **The JSON .txt file** — a highly detailed, structured caption describing the exact aesthetic: lighting, color palette, medium, art style, and full compositional breakdown, including all individual elements coordinated within bounding boxes.
 - **Usual Caveats** — No captioning/prompting system is 100% perfect, all LLMs still have certain weaknesses with left/right perspectives etc. I can confidently say my captioning system is far better than most, although still not perfect.

 - **For complete transparency** — I have provided a raw [Ideogram 4 Example Dataset](#) selection, taken from the Ideogram 4 library.
 Not cherry-picked in any way, so you can download and test the level of image quality my captioning produces.
 You will not be diappointed!